-Telepoem Booth® NMHU is juried by Elizabeth Hellstern, Tyler Mills and Aaron Rudolph.
+Telepoem Booth® NMHU was juried by Elizabeth Hellstern, Tyler Mills and Aaron Rudolph.

 Hellstern is a writer and artist who lives off-grid on 44 acres in Cerrillos, NM.
 Her multi-genre writing work has appeared in Hotel Amerika, Slag Glass City, Queen Mob’s Tea House, The Tusculum Review and New World Writing.
 She is the author of a forthcoming chapbook, How To Live: A Suggestive Guide, and the editor of the forthcoming Telepoem Booth® Anthology.
 Hellstern is the creator of the Telepoem Booth Project. elizabethhellstern.com